-Most children with dyslexia can learn to read.
+Most children with dyslexia can eventually learn to read.
 Pre-reading language and cognitive skills can improve with exercise.
-It’s just that while good readers exercise and build these foundational skills naturally, simply through listening, dyslexic children need more practice, more stimulation.
+It’s just that while good readers exercise and build these foundational skills naturally, simply through conversation and daily language interactions, dyslexic children need more practice, more stimulation than occurs naturally.

 Each exercise presents your child with sound trials in quick succession, adding speed and complexity at your child’s pace, building towards processing proficiency at natural language speed.
 We then add reading-specific exercises.